THE BATTLE OF UHUD

 [27] Ibid., pg.
 172.

-[29] Al Isabah, 3/499, biography: 8450.
+[29] Al Isabah, 3/499, Biography: 8450.

-[31] See his story with Musaylimah in al Tabari, 3/282 onwards.
-He was a greater Fitnah to Banu Hanifah than Musaylimah.
-See: al Kamil, 2/361; al Kala’i, pg.
+[31] See his story with Musaylimah in Tarikh al Tabari, 3/282 onwards.
+He was a greater Fitnah to the Banu Hanifah than Musaylimah.
+Al Kamil, 2/361; al Kala’i, pg.
 103, 104.
 The Prophet salla Llahu ‘alayhi wa sallam predicted his Fitnah.
-Al Tabari, 3/287; Futuh Ibn A’tham, 1/24.
+Tarikh al Tabari, 3/287; Futuh Ibn A’tham, 1/24.

-[32] He was from the intelligent people of Banu Hanifah who strongly supported Musaylimah.
-The Muslims killed him on the day of al Yamamah.
-See his story in: al Tabaqat, 3/377; Hurub al Riddah, pg.
-143-144; al Kamil, 2/365, 367; al Tabari, 3/290.
+[32] He was from the elite people of the Banu Hanifah who strongly supported Musaylimah.
+The Muslims killed him on the Day of al Yamamah.
+See his story in al Tabaqat, 3/377; Hurub al Riddah, pg.
+143-144; al Kamil, 2/365, 367; Tarikh al Tabari, 3/290.

 [33] Hurub al Riddah, pg.
-104-106, and pg.
-120.
+104-106 and 120.

 [34] Ibid., pg.
 115-116.
 It might be that ‘Umar ibn Sabi al Yashkuri is the same person as Ibn ‘Amr al Yashkuri and ‘Umair ibn Sabi al Yashkuri.
 Regarding this, refer to the same source, pg.
-104, footnote 5, for comparison; as well as Wathimah: Qit’ min Kitab al Riddah, pg.
+104, footnote 5, for comparison; as well as Wathimah: Qita’ min Kitab al Riddah, pg.
 16, 17.

 [35] Ibid., pg.
 106.